Trusted WordPress tutorials, when you need them most.

 If you follow the WordPress SEO best practices, then search engines like Google should find your website automatically.

-However, sometimes a newly created WordPress website won’t show up in the search engine results.
+However, sometimes, a newly created WordPress website won’t show up in the search engine results.
 This may be because your site is hidden from the search engines.

 Fixing WordPress errors

-Once you’ve done that, scroll down to the bottom of the page and make sure that the box next to ‘Search Engine Visibility’ is unchecked.
+From here, you’ll want to scroll down to the bottom of the page and make sure that the box next to ‘Search Engine Visibility’ is unchecked.

 This option discourages search engines from indexing your site.